experimentsym3/experimentsym3.github.io/_projects/9_project.md

 ---

-Feel free to adapt this pipeline to your own HAR tasks or other sensor-based applications!
+*Feel free to adapt this approach for your own HAR tasks or other embedded sensing applications.*